 Staying safe in smoky air is particularly important for some people.
 Here's how

-While a thick yellow haze has blanketed much of the Eastern U.S. this week, some of the poorest air quality in the world has been in New York City.
-Pulmonologist Dr. Ravi Kalhan, of Northwestern Medicine likened it to New Yorkers smoking a pack of cigarettes a day.
+Smoke from Canadian wildfires continues to spread from the Eastern U.S., to the Midwest.
+Cleveland and Detroit are now experiencing unhealthy air pollution.
+But some of the poorest air quality in the world this week has been in New York City.
+Pulmonologist Dr. Ravi Kalhan of Northwestern Medicine likened it to New Yorkers smoking a pack of cigarettes a day.

-The health hazards of long-term smoking are well understood, but what are the dangers of short-term exposure to wildfire smoke — like the smoke that is still drifting south from Canada's wildfires?
+The health hazards of long-term smoking are well understood, but what are the dangers of short-term exposure to wildfire smoke?

 But it's people with preexisting lung conditions like asthma or COPD (chronic obstructive pulmonary disease) who are most at risk.